Skip to Content

 Devour a Late-Night Coney Dog

-Detroit pizza is a real thing (deep dish, cut into a square, super delicious), but there’s another fan favorite here — especially after late nights out when the only thing on your mind is an all-beef frank topped with chili sauce, white onions, and tangy mustard.
+Detroit pizza is a real thing (deep dish, cut into a square, super delicious), but there’s another fan-favorite here — especially after late nights out when the only thing on your mind is an all-beef frank topped with chili sauce, white onions, and tangy mustard.

-Get Rowdy On Opening Day
+Get Rowdy on Opening Day

 Celebrating the Detroit Tigers’ opening day at Comerica Park is practically a collective city event, but they’re not the only sports team in town.
-Detroit goes wild for their football team (Lions), hockey team (Red Wings), and basketball team (Pistons).
+Detroit goes wild for its football team (Lions), hockey team (Red Wings), and basketball team (Pistons).
 Hey, you’ve got to get through winter somehow, right?

 The entrance of The Detroit Institute of Arts, as seen from behind an impressive statue out front.